Williamson College of the Trades: Pennsylvania historical marker

-In 2013, a historical marker from the Pennsylvania Historical and Museum Commission was placed near the campus' main entrance in commemoration of the school's 125th anniversary and its noteworthy architecture.
+In 2013, a historical marker from the Pennsylvania Historical and Museum Commission was placed near the campus's main entrance in commemoration of the school's 125th anniversary and its noteworthy architecture.
 The historical marker (#HM1D5B) reads:

-Founded in 1888 by philanthropist Isaiah V. Williamson to teach underprivileged young men "some trade, free of expense" via a character ~ based curriculum.
+Founded in 1888 by philanthropist Isaiah V. Williamson to teach underprivileged young men "some trade, free of expense" via a character-based curriculum.
 With trade apprenticeships disappearing in the US in the late 19th century, it was a model in vocational education.
 It is the only trade school in the nation providing full scholarships to all students.
 The campus contains the largest existing collection of buildings designed by Frank Furness.

 Student life

 Although the vocational school subscribes to a "Judeo-Christian" belief system, and enforces a highly disciplined lifestyle, it is not affiliated with any religious organization.

-Williamson is the only trade college in the country that gives all students full scholarships, covering tuition, textbooks, and room and board.
+Williamson is the only trade college in the United States that gives all students full scholarships covering tuition, textbooks, and room and board.
 The college uses its endowment to cover two-thirds of student costs each year, with the balance coming from private donations and fundraising.
 Williamson College of the Trades is accredited by the Accrediting Commission of Career Schools and Colleges of Technology.

 All students are required to live on-campus throughout their three years of study.
 Students live in supervised dormitories, attend a daily chapel service, and follow a dress code.
 Students must also participate in at least one official student activity each year.
 Choices include: team sports, the student newspaper, and student government.

 Courses are offered in the following trades: